 There are two types of PUFs, baseline and analytic.
 Analytic PUFs contain a completed cohort of data for all baseline respondents and are constructed to be self-contained with a baseline and follow up component for each beneficiary's record.
 There is no field that allows identification of a particular individual across the cohorts in the analytic PUFs.
 Baseline PUFs have been constructed with a unique anonymous ID field that does allow identification of the same individual across multiple baseline cohorts.

-LDSs and RIFs are comprised of the entire national sample for a given cohort (including both respondents and non-respondents), and contain all of the HOS survey items, the physical and mental health summary scores, as well as plan identifiers and additional variables describing the plan's characteristics.
-They also contain protected beneficiary-level health information such as date of birth.
+LDSs and RIFs are comprised of the entire national sample for a given cohort (including both respondents and non-respondents), and contain all of the HOS survey items, and the physical and mental health summary scores.
+They also contain protected beneficiary-level health information such as date of birth, gender, race/ethnicity, and county of residence.
 However, there are differences between the two types of data sets.
-For example, the specific direct person identifiers (i.e., name, address, Medicare Health Insurance Claim [HIC] number, and Social Security Number) are included in the RIFs and allow identification of the same individual across multiple cohorts; however, these identifiers are excluded in the LDSs.
+For example, the specific direct person identifiers (i.e., name, address, MBI, HIC number where available, and SSN where available) are included in the RIFs and allow identification of the same individual across multiple cohorts; however, these identifiers are excluded in the LDSs.
+Note that SSNs are no longer included in RIFs beginning with Cohort 21.
+Additionally, the plan identifiers and plan characteristics that are included in the RIFs are blinded, modified, or excluded in the LDSs to prevent identification of specific MAO contracts.
 For more information, go to the Research Data Files section.